Icinga/icinga2/doc/8-migration.md

 ### <a id="differences-1x-2-real-reload"></a> Real Reload

-In Nagios / Icinga 1.x a daemon reload happens like so
+In Nagios / Icinga 1.x a daemon reload happens like this

 * receive reload signal SIGHUP
 * stop all events (checks, notifications, etc)